helsingborg-stad/dev-guide/boilerplates/readme-monorepo/services/service/README.md

 ## Usage

-Use this space to show useful examples of how a project can be used.
+Use this space to show useful examples of how a service can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_

 ## Deploy